sjardine/sass-maven-plugin/ISSUE_TEMPLATE.md

 * Java version
 * Operating system and platform

-Running maven with the option `mvn --version` will provide this information
+Running maven with the option `mvn --version ...` will provide this information

-* plugin configuration, the full/complete snippet of your pom.xml for the sass-maven-plugin -->
+* plugin configuration, the full/complete snippet of your pom.xml for the sass-maven-plugin
+* provide a debug log of your maven run using `mvn -X ...` -->

 ### Expected Behavior